-Draft Objective 1: To maintain and enhance the historic built and natural environment of the county, and its ecosystem services, social and cultural capital and legacy, through strategic investment and high quality design and to capitalise on recognise the benefits these assets contribute to quality of life and economic success, as well as their intrinsic value, so that they can be protected for future generations.
+Draft Objective 1: To maintain and enhance the historic built and natural environment of the county, and its ecosystem services, social and cultural capital and legacy, through strategic investment and high quality design and to capitalise on recognise the benefits these assets contribute to quality of life and economic success, as well as their intrinsic value, so that they can be protected for future generations, with measures including strategic investment and high quality design.

-Draft Objective 2: To protect and enhance the County's distinctive landscape character, recreational and biodiversity value by considering the benefits these assets bring when selecting the overall scale as well as choice of areas for growth,

-Oxon2050 Vision & Objectives CPRE Oxfordshire commentary, Feb 19 by optimising densities, by improving connectivity between environmental assets and securing a net gain for biodiversity.
+Draft Objective 2: To protect and enhance the County's distinctive historic rural environment and landscape character, and recreational and biodiversity value by considering the benefits these assets bring when selecting the overall scale as well as choice of areas for growth, by optimising densities, by improving connectivity between environmental assets and securing a net gain for biodiversity.